Skip to content

 The tax-drag consideration for investors

-Rebalancing inside tax-advantaged wrappers (tax-advantaged savings account, tax-advantaged pension account, pension) has no tax consequences — buy and sell freely.
+Rebalancing inside tax-advantaged wrappers (tax-advantaged accounts, pension) has no tax consequences — buy and sell freely.
 Rebalancing in general investment accounts triggers capital gains tax on realised gains.
 This can meaningfully reduce the rebalancing bonus or even eliminate it.
-For investors, the optimal approach often combines:
+For investors, an appropriate approach often combines:

 Rebalance general investment accounts using tax-smart techniques (allocate new contributions to the underweight asset to avoid selling, harvest losses when available).